Great Kills station: History

 The station's original name was Gifford's, a previous name of the neighborhood honoring Daniel Gifford, a local commissioner and surveyor.
 The name also survives in Giffords Lane and Giffords Glen, which are adjacent to the station.
 The station was also known as Gifford's Lane.
-Both names appeared on the October 16, 1921 timetable.
+Both names appeared on the October 16, 1921, timetable.

 The station opened on April 23, 1860, with the opening of the Staten Island Railway from Vanderbilt's Landing to Eltingville.
 It was rebuilt in the early 1930s to eliminate grade crossings, but with great difficulty.
 Workers had to dig 30 feet below ground level in order to avoid the underground springs and deep quicksand that laced the vicinity of the right-of-way.
 The project was finished by 1933.

 Station layout

 The station is located in an open cut and has two tracks and two side platforms.
-Afternoon rush-hour express trains from St. George end their non-stop runs at this station.
+Rush-hour express trains from St. George end their non-stop runs at this station.
 Local trains operating in the peak direction begin or end their runs here.
 New switches were installed in 1997 south of the platforms.
 The remains of a spur are visible in this area.
 The New York City Department of Transportation operates a park and ride lot near the station.